Secret Cinema: Charity work

-As part of an ongoing commitment to support the vital work of charities, one is selected as a partner for each production based on the theme of the film.
-Through various initiatives and audience donations, the Secret Cinema charity programme has raised over £130,000 since 2015.
+The company selects a charity as a partner for each production, based on the theme of the film.
+The Secret Cinema Web site stated in June 2021 that its charity programme had raised over £130,000 since 2015; the same claim was made as of September 2025.

-In August 2014, they held a charity screening of Dead Poets Society, to mark the death of actor Robin Williams.
-All proceeds were donated to the mental health charity Mind.
-Each Secret Cinema production raises money for charities including Save the Children; the National Alliance on Mental Illness; Refugee Council; and MAC UK, a local Camden charity which provides mental health services to disadvantaged youth.
+In August 2014, after the death of Robin Williams, it held a charity screening of Dead Poets Society, with proceeds donated to Mind, a mental health charity.
+Money has been raised for charities including Save the Children; the National Alliance on Mental Illness; Refugee Council; and MAC UK, a local Camden charity which provides mental health services to disadvantaged youth.

+Sale

+A controlling interest – over 75% of the voting rights in the holding company, Secret Group Limited – was sold to Todaytix Production Holdings Limited on 22 September 2022.